brave/vault/README.md

 Start MongoDB.
 There are a variety of ways to do this, one option on a mac: `brew tap homebrew/services && brew services start mongodb`

+## Configuration

+For staging or production environments configuration variables are stored as environment preferences.
+See config/config.production.js for a list of these variables.

+For local development you can copy config/config.development.js.tpl to config/config.development.js and define the local config variables.

 ## Running the server

 Use `gulp` to run the server in development.
 This also sets up watchers and will restart the server on a file change.